default search action

 - Any revisions made to a publication in arXiv after that point will not carry over to dblp.
 This means, unfortunately, that dblp currently cannot handle "live" documents properly.
 Keeping our metadata in sync with any potential changes at arXiv is something that we do not have the resources to commit to.

-- By default, all arXiv publications are understood as preprints and are therefore labeled as "informal publications".
-If a paper turns out to be part of a conference proceedings or journal series hosted at arXiv, then the type labeling will be adjusted as soon as the corresponding series' volume is processed.
+By default, all arXiv publications are understood as preprints and are therefore labeled as "informal publications".
+If a paper turns out to be part of a conference proceedings or journal series that just happens to be hosted at arXiv (e.g. as an "overlay journal"), then the type labeling will be adjusted as soon as we become aware and the corresponding series' volume is processed.

 manage site settings